aayush-karki/canastaInJava/log.md

 ## Nov 20, 2022:

--   Started populated the Player with its constructor,constructor with paramaeters and copy constructor and tested it ( 2 hour ).
+-   Started populated the Player with its constructor,constructor with paramaeters and copy constructor and tested it ( 2 hours ).

 -   filled most of the single-line funcitons and tested them ( 2 hours )